mnsami/dotfiles/README.md

 Some of the functionality of these dotfiles depends on formulae installed by `brew.sh`.
 If you don’t plan to run `brew.sh`, you should look carefully through the script and manually install any particularly important ones.

+## Feedback

+If you have questions, suggestions or improvements you are welcome to tell me about it [here](https://github.com/mnsami/dotfiles/issues)

 ## Author

 | [![twitter/MinaNabilSami](https://secure.gravatar.com/avatar/d990e5db49fc11a49e3a4a1e19c2607d)](http://twitter.com/MinaNabilSami "Follow @MinaNabilSami on Twitter") |